4 Checks to Make Before Submitting Your Charity CV

 How many shares did the video you made for a charity’s social media channels receive?
 Have you ever surpassed the target fundraising – if so, by how much and how did you achieve that?
 Did you win corporate sponsors, trusts or grants?
 Employers appreciate facts and figures which proves a candidate’s value.

 Perfecting your CV is key to landing the charity job you want, so ensure that you invest plenty of time into crafting it.
-As long as you’re able to swiftly communicate your suitability and value, you should be able to pick up plenty of responses and interviews.
+If you communicate your suitability and value right from the start, your application will be one that makes employers sit up and take notice.

 Still need a bit more guidance?
 Take a look at our free non-profit CV template.